 Building Your AI-Powered Performance System

-Implementing AI for strategic performance isn't about replacing human judgment; it's about augmenting it.
-Here's how forward-thinking organizations are making this transition:
+Implementing AI for strategic performance is not about replacing human judgment; it is about augmenting it.
+Here is how forward-thinking organizations are making this transition:

 Start with Your North Star Metrics

 Identify the three to five outcomes that truly matter to your business.
-Don't try to track everything; AI is powerful, but focus creates clarity.
+Do not try to track everything; AI is powerful, but focus creates clarity.

 Map the Causal Chain